 This course is a recreation of an actual intellectual property case through preliminary considerations (such as whether suing is the proper course of action), pleadings, pretrial activities, discovery, trial preparation, evidentiary problems and appellate procedures.
 Students learn to examine and cross-examine expert and technical witnesses, prepare technical evidence with the assistance of computerized litigation support services, practice presentation of technical subject matter to lay juries and judges, and present evidence regarding the calculation of damages.

 LAW 7772.
 Workshop: Interviewing and Counseling.
 2 cr. hrs.

-This course seeks to inculate, develop and refine skills of interviewing and counseling, professional skills indispensable to the effective delivery of competent legal services.
+Seeks to inculcate, develop and refine skills of interviewing and counseling, professional skills indispensable to the effective delivery of competent legal services.
 Whether representing clients in connection with litigated matters, transactions, estate plans or other work, lawyers need to be cognizant of the most effective ways to elicit facts, formulate strategies and render advice.
-The course will assist students in grasping both the theoretical underpinnings and the practical realities of interviewing and counseling.
+Assists students in grasping both the theoretical underpinnings and the practical realities of interviewing and counseling.

 LAW 7780.
 Workshop: Labor and Employment Law.
 2-3 cr. hrs.

 A professional skills workshop focusing on such issues as collective bargaining, boycotts, strikes, the representation of employers and employees and non-unionized employment claims.

 LAW 7782.
 Workshop: Lawyers & Life.
 2-3 cr. hrs.